 - Profile archive backup path

-Additionally, in nonpersistent desktop pools that have a clean master image, you can exclude these Dynamic Environment Manager executables from real-time scans because they are known to be virus free:
+Additionally, in nonpersistent desktop pools that have a clean golden image, you can exclude these Dynamic Environment Manager executables from real-time scans because they are known to be virus free:

 Helpdesk Support Tool.exe